jackwthake/psu-computer-science/cs163/prog1/readme.md

   It'll then call the corresponding lists remove function, returning it's result.
 - **display_priority**: Will take an integer value representing the priority levels to display to the user.
 If that list exists, call it's print function and return true.
-If the rating does not have an associated priority, return false.
+If the priority does not have an associated priority, return false.
 This process will never allow the caller access to any members.
 - **display_all**: Will take no parameters, and will loop through all the member